Raghavi02bala/Raghavi02bala/README.md

 - 🔭 I’m currently working on financial and crypto predictions/analysis.And an Podcast app.
 - 🌱 I’m currently learning DL,NLP,CV,React Native.
-- 👯 I’m looking forward to collabrate with people who got vission.
+- 👯 I’m looking forward to collabrate with people who got an idea that could solve a problem.
 - 🤔 I’m looking for help to gain some work experince in data science.
 - 💬 Ask me about data scince, technology, culture, music, novels, poems, social justice, anything and everythting.
 - 📫 How to reach me: raghavibalasubramania@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I have a great musical nd humor sense, I'm damn good at cosmology, physics nd math in general To know more about me.
+- ⚡ Fun fact: I have a great musical and humor sense, I'm damn good at cosmology, physics nd math in general To know more about me.
 [Click Here](https://github.com/Raghavi02bala/Raghavi02bala/blob/main/Raghavi's%20Resume%20(1).pdf)